dllllb/pytorch-lifestream/docs/frames/common_usage.md

 `pytorch_lightning.Trainer` have `predict` method that calls `seq_encoder.forward`.
 `predict` requires `LightningModule` but `seq_encoder` is `torch.nn.Module`.
-We should cower `seq_encoder` to `LightningModule`.
+We should cover `seq_encoder` to `LightningModule`.

 We can use `CoLESModule` or any other module if available.
 In this example we can use `coles_module` object.
 Sometimes we have only `seq_encoder`, e.g. loaded from disk.
-`CoLESModule` have a little overhead there are head loss and metrics inside.
+`CoLESModule` have a little overhead.
+There are head, loss and metrics inside.

 Other way is using lightweight `ptls.frames.supervised.SequenceToTarget` module.
-It can make for inference only with `seq_encoder`.
+It can run inference with only `seq_encoder`.
 ```python
 import torch
 import pytorch_lightning as pl